The onsite manager is a vital link between apartment residents and the community owners and investors.

 Leasing professionals are the first people prospective residents meet, and often their only gauge of the property staff.
 This course is designed to teach these professionals skills to help them become top producers.

-Beginning on September 14 and is held on consecutive Thursdays until November 2nd.
-Project Presentation is scheduled for October 26th.
+Beginning on September 12 and is held on consecutive Wednesdays until October 17th.

 $675 for members